-We understand the impulse to look for someone to blame, but the reality behind commodity prices is often complex and simple answers are often incomplete or just wrong.
+While the urge to find someone to blame is understandable, the reality of commodity prices is often complicated.
+Simple answers are frequently incomplete or inaccurate.

 - Where does the money we spend on gas go?